YangDai2003/OpenNote-Compose/README.md

 - **Material Icons**: Provides Material Design icons for consistent visual elements.
 - **ML Kit**: Utilized for OCR text recognition.
 - **CameraX**: Used for custom camera functionality.

+## Privacy Policy and Required Permissions

+You can find the Privacy Policy and Required Permissions in the [Privacy Policy](PRIVACY_POLICY.md).

 ## Installation